alikhizarsohal/Doc-Query/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/your-username/docquery.git`
 2. Navigate to the project directory: `cd docquery`
-3. Install dependencies for the backend: cd backend npm install
+3. Install dependencies for the backend: `cd backend && npm install`

-markdown
-Copy code
-4. Install dependencies for the frontend: cd ../frontend npm install
+4. Install dependencies for the frontend: `cd ../frontend && npm install`

-markdown
-Copy code

 ## Usage
-1. Start the backend server:
+1. Start the backend server: `cd ../backend && npm start`
-cd ../backend
-npm start

-markdown
-Copy code
-2. Start the frontend server:
+2. Start the frontend server: `cd ../frontend && npm start`
-cd ../frontend
-npm start

-markdown
-Copy code
 3. Access the application in your web browser at `http://localhost:3000`.

 ## Contributing